fritz616/ddCt/README.md

 3. Run!
 4. Type name of the vehicle group, which will serve as a reference to calculate fold change
 5. Select if you want to remove outliers
-6. Select if you want to calculate duplicate means first, if yes then data file should formatted as in: exampleData.csv
+6. Select if you want to calculate duplicate means first, if yes then data file should formatted as in: exampleDuplicates.csv

 | Col1: "treatment" | Col2: name of the refernce Gene, eg: "B2M"| Col3: duplicate values of refernce gene, you can name it anything you want  | Col4: name of the gene of interest, eg: "CCL17"  |: Col3: duplicate values of refernce gene, you can name it anything you want|
 | ---------------- |:-----------------------------------------:| ------------------------------------------------:|------------------------------------------------:|------------------------------------------------:|